 The whole point of reporting expenses is to help ensure that church funds are spent solely on those things that support the purpose and mission of the church – and not for someone’s personal gain.

-In addition, this type of documentation serves to protect the person filling out the expense report by justifying dollars spent.
+In addition, this type of documentation protects the person filling out the expense report by justifying the dollars spent.

 “The organization must not be organized or operated for the benefit of private interests, and no part of section 501(c)(3) organization’s net earnings may inure to the benefit of any private shareholder or individual.”
 IRS.gov